enkidevs/curriculum/spreadsheets/intermediate/intro-to-pivot-tables/populating-your-pivot-table.md

 Looking at the `Pivot table editor` on the right-hand side[1], you can notice a bunch of options.

-Usually, Spreadsheets will analyze the data and create a few suggestions based on that.
+Usually, Sheets will analyze the data and create a few suggestions based on that.

 > 💡 If the suggestion fits your requirements, it's best to select it since it will save time.